nbarbettini/little-aspnetcore-book/chapters/alternative-databases/postgresql.md

 ### Modify configuration

-In the project's `Startup.cs` file, modify the `ConfigureServices` method to replace the following code that enabled the SQLite provider:
+Your project's `Startup.cs` file's `ConfigureServices` method currently contains the following code, which hooks up the SQLite provider:

 ```csharp
 services.AddDbContext<ApplicationDbContext>(options =>
     options.UseSqlite(Configuration.GetConnectionString("DefaultConnection")));
 ```

-with the following code to instead enable the PostgreSQL provider:
+Change it to the following code, which will instead hook up the PostgreSQL provider:

 ```csharp
 services.AddEntityFrameworkNpgsql().AddDbContext<ApplicationDbContext>(options =>
     options.UseNpgsql(Configuration.GetConnectionString("DefaultConnection")));
 ```

-The connection string `DefaultConnection` will also have to be updated to reflect connecting to a PostgreSQL database instead of SQLite.
-Modify the `appsettings.json` file in the project root to change the following connection string:
+The connection string `DefaultConnection` will also have to be updated to reflect connecting to a different database.
+Right now, your project's `appsettings.json` file contains the following connection string for SQLite:

 ```
 "ConnectionStrings": {